1R0N-MAN/loan-eligibility-prediction/Readme.md

 - Gradient Boosting
 - Naive Bayes

-As the amount of data was considerably small, K-Fold cross validation with 5 folds was used for evaluating the models.
+As the amount of data was considerably small, a 5-Fold cross validation with 5 folds was done to evaluate the models.